gellatio/senseify/README.md

 ![Show the client secret](https://i.imgur.com/OEB4RYN.gif)
 * Now click on Edit Settings on the Spotify Dashboard, and add your redirect URI as one of the whitelisted URI's. (`http://localhost:8080` is the default, the website does not have to work, it just needs a place to redirect to.)
 ![Whitelist the URI](https://i.imgur.com/x9Ykeyh.gif)
-* Now open 2 terminal windows and cd into the directories.
-Then type `python3 senseify.py` in one, and `python3 controlify.py`
+* Now open a terminal window and cd into the folder you have the repo saved in.
+Then type `python3 senseify.py`

-### Controllify Controls
+### Controlify Controls
 * All of these are used on the joystick on the sensehat
 * Push Up - Volume Up
 * Push Down - Volume Down